siduction/sidu-manual/data/en/0003-help_en.md

 # apt install elinks
 ~~~

 Now you can use the command line browser w3m.
-For this it is useful to switch to another terminal and log in with your user account:
+For this purpose, it is useful to switch to another terminal and log in with your user account:

 key combination `CTRL`+`ALT`+`F2`